wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 ## Configure your app to use services provided by the storage account

 You must configure any role that accesses storage services to use the Azure storage services that you have created.
 To do this, you can use multiple service configurations for your Azure project.
 By default, two are created in your Azure project.
 By using multiple service configurations, you can use the same connection string in your code, but have a different value for a connection string in each service configuration.
 For example, you can use one service configuration to run and debug your application locally using the Azure storage emulator and a different service configuration to publish your application to Azure.
-For more information about service configurations, see [Configuring Your Azure Project Using Multiple Service Configurations](/documentation/articles/vs-azure-tools-multiple-services-project-configurations).
+For more information about service configurations, see [Configuring <!-- deleted by customization Your --><!-- keep by customization: begin --> an <!-- keep by customization: end --> Azure <!-- deleted by customization Project Using Multiple Service Configurations](/documentation/articles/vs-azure-tools-multiple-services-project-configurations) --><!-- keep by customization: begin --> Project](https://msdn.microsoft.com/zh-cn/library/azure/ee405486.aspx) <!-- keep by customization: end -->.

 ### To configure your application to use services that the storage account provides